 Most recipes range from 570 – 815mg of sodium for 3 meatballs.
 The mass produced, bland tasting, frozen meatballs range from 490 – 580mg of sodium for 3 meatballs depending on the brand.

-For my low sodium – lower fat Italian meatballs I used lean ground beef.
+I used lean ground beef for my low sodium – lower fat Italian meatballs.
 Normally many recipes call for a mix of beef and Italian sausage.
 I got rid of the sausage for lower fat content and because premixed sausage is so high in sodium.
-I added extra no salt “sausage” type spices to make up for any missing sausage taste.
+I added extra no-salt “sausage” type spices to make up for any missing sausage taste.

 Meatballs are really no more difficult than making a pan meatloaf.
 It just takes a bit more time to roll them into similar size balls.
 You want them to be fairly close in size so they all cook evenly together.
 I have made this often enough now I can actually make a meatball in each hand at the same time Haha!